 Hergest Croft is surrounded by a wide range of plants including many tender specimens.
 The lower terrace border is filled with white galtonias and blue agapanthus.
-The lawn was a double tennis court and the Croquet Lawn, enclosed by a large yew hedge, contains vases of sweetly scented lilies in summer.
-The benches on the lawen and in the Croquet Lawn are from gold award-winning Chelsea Flower Show gardens.
+The lawn was originally a double tennis court, and the Croquet Lawn, enclosed by a large yew hedge, contains vases of sweetly scented lilies in summer.
+The benches on the lawn and in the Croquet Lawn are from gold-award-winning Chelsea Flower Show gardens.
 The large Rockery has recently been renovated.
 The sculpture of a fir cone by Joe Smith forms the centrepiece of the Slate Garden, which is formally edged with five species of box.
 As well as the many rare trees, there are also extensive collections of hydrangeas, peonies and philadelphus amongst other shrubs.
 In the Conservatory, many tender plants grow including a wide variety of fuchias and pelargoniums.

 The Azalea Garden is dominated by a massive avenue of blue cedars planted in 1900.
 Spectacular azaleas combine with a huge range of exotic champion trees.
 The avenue is carpeted with daffodils in spring.
 Look out also for one of the UK's largest specimens of the rare "Paper Handkerchief" tree, Davidia involucrata.

-From 1985 this area was planted with new and re-introduced species following the re-opening of China to western plant collecters, many of whom are friends of the family including Roy Lancaster and Chris Brickell.
+From 1985 this area was planted with new and re-introduced species following the re-opening of China to western plant collecters, many of whom are friends of the family, including Roy Lancaster and Chris Brickell.
 Many of these species are the only ones growing in the UK.
-At the top of the Maple Grove is the Millennium seat carved by Jim Partridge and Liz Warmsley out of an oak trunk that fell in the Park in 2000.
+At the top of the Maple Grove is the Millennium Seat carved by Jim Partridge and Liz Warmsley out of an oak trunk that fell in the Park in 2000.
 From here there are spectacular views across the surrounding countryside to the Malvern Hills and May Hill in Gloucestershire.

 The Kitchen Garden contains a traditional vegetable and fruit garden with many rare varieties.
 The Spring Border, full of bulbs, lies under a avenue of ancient apple trees, Next to it is a long double herbaceous border, originally planted in the early 20th century.
 There are iris borders and a collection of English and old fashioned roses.